helboukkouri/character-bert/README.md

 print(torch.cuda.is_available())  # Should return `True`
 ```

-If the last command returns `False`, then there is probably a mismatch between the installed pytorch version and your machine's configuration.
+If the last command returns `False`, then there is probably a mismatch between the installed PyTorch version and your machine's configuration.
 To fix that, run `nvidia-smi` in your terminal and check your driver version:

 <center><img src="img/nvidiasmi.png" alt="drawing" width="550"/></center>